SyntheticJay/ValTracker/README.md

 # Valorant Tracker

-A Valorant Statistic Tracker for Guilded using the Henricks API.
+A Valorant Statistic Tracker for Guilded using Henrik's API.
 (See: [here](https://docs.henrikdev.xyz/valorant.html))